 FloridaSunPass (limited interoperability)No

 E-ZPass is administered by the Interagency Group (IAG), a consortium of toll agencies across 19 northeastern and midwestern states.
-Every member tag is read at the toll facilities operated by every other member, at the agreed-upon per-crossing rate.
+Every member tag is read at the toll facilities operated by every other member.
 The Port Authority of NY and NJ is a member, and the GWB is a participating toll facility.

 Why Mid-Tier $19.55 Skips Out-of-State Tags